rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-`NgxDataLoaderComponent` simplifies asynchronous data loading in Angular by abstracting away tasks such as error handling, cancel/reload strategies, and template display logic.
+`NgxDataLoaderComponent` simplifies asynchronous data loading in Angular by abstracting away complex tasks such as error handling, cancel/reload strategies, and template display logic.
 This helps you focus on the core functionality of your application.

 A key feature of `NgxDataLoaderComponent` is its ability to handle dynamic arguments through the use of `loadFnArgs`.
 This feature enables you to pass in dynamic arguments to `loadFn`, and each time the value changes, `loadFn` is triggered with the new arguments.
 This makes it easy to load data based on route parameters or the value of an input field.